Esther-Karanja/phase-1-javascript-project-mode/README.md

 ## Introduction

-Welcome to JavaScript Project Mode!
+Welcome to Delicious Fruits Project!

 You’ve worked so hard to get here and have learned a ton.
 Now it's time to bring it all together!